ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 This application is a fork of the excellent work by [Ward Bell](https://github.com/wardbell) and folks at IdeaBlade: [Breeze JS Samples](https://github.com/Breeze/breeze.js.samples) .
 That [*upstream* version](https://github.com/Breeze/breeze.js.samples/tree/master/node/zza-node-mongo) was created to demonstrate how AngularJS and BreezeJS can be used together to *easily* build complex LOB ( Line of Business ) applications.
 [BreezeJS](http://www.breezejs.com/) is an amazing JavaScript ORM library responsible the persistence and loading of complex object models.

 Recent upgrades to the *upstream* source added UI-Router to provide robust nested-view management and improved UX.
-But many *enterprise* conventions were <u>not</u> introduced in order to keep the sample focsed upon BreezeJS integration.
-This *downstream* fork enhances the architecture with:
+But many *enterprise* conventions were <u>not</u> introduced in order to keep the *student* sample focused upon BreezeJS integration.
+This *downstream* fork enhances the code and architecture with features demanded by larger applications and team-based development:

 1. Use of RequireJS to provide AMD and Class depedency management. <br>See [Dependency Injection Using RequireJS and AngularJS](http://solutionoptimist.com/2013/09/30/requirejs-angularjs-dependency-injection/) for detailed explanations.
 2. Organization of classes/packages by **feature**